kqr/Pomohoro/README.md

 correct version of the compiler on your system, so it will download one an install it in a sandbox so it does not affect the rest of your system.

+Further, the dependencies might require you to install missing development files.
+E.g., `stack` might complain like so:

+        Configuring libxml-sax-0.7.5...
+        Cabal-simple_mPHDZzAJ_1.24.0.0_ghc-8.0.1: The pkg-config package 'libxml-2.0'
+        is required but it could not be found.

+which would require you to

+        $ sudo apt-get install libxml2-dev

+which installs libxml2's dev files and add the pkgconfig directory to `PKG_CONFIG_PATH` if it not pointing to the pkgconfig, yet:

+        $ export PKG_CONFIG_PATH=/usr/lib/x86_64-linux-gnu/pkgconfig

 ## Basic usage